Avynn/meetingManager/README.md

 meeting format description:

-the meeting format is as follows:

-id: a uniquely generated id string
+- id: a uniquely generated id string

-startTime: the starting time generated from a Date().toString() method
+- startTime: the starting time generated from a Date().toString() method

-endtTime: the ending time generated frome a Date().toString() method
+- endtTime: the ending time generated frome a Date().toString() method

-users: a list of users (to be fleshed out in the future)
+- users: a list of users (to be fleshed out in the future)

-items: a list of items (described below)
+- items: a list of items (described below)

 ### POST /meetings